mattstyles/raid/packages/raid-streams/readme.md

 ## Stand-alone streams

 All these action streams are just regular [most.js](https://npmjs.com/packages/most) streams and can be consumed as normal, there is no restriction to use them with Raid.
-The only tie they have to Raid is that they emit `{type, payload}` objects.
+The only tie they have to Raid is that they emit `{type, ...payload}` objects.
 As they are regular streams all the regular stream functions work.

 ```js
 import keystream, {actions} from 'raid-streams/keys'